 - If you feel compression in your low back, try Sphinx Pose: Rest the forearms on the floor with the elbows under the shoulders.
 To create space in the chest, press the elbows down, reach the heart up, and draw the shoulder blades away from the ears.

 - Squeezing your buttocks can compress your lower back, so keep them relaxed.
 Roll your inner thighs up to lengthen your tailbone back.

 - To make more space for your spine to arch, place your hands a few inches farther forward.

-Variation: Cobra with support under your hips
+Cobra with support underneath your hips

 Place a folded blanket under your hips to take some of the pressure out of your lower back.
 If you feel any pinching or pain in your lower back, widen the distance between your feet, which creates more space in your hips and pelvis.

 Stand facing a wall with your feet a foot or so away from the wall.
 Bend your elbows, keeping them pressed firmly against your torso, and press your hands into the wall.
 Lift your chin slightly, and arch your back into a backbend.

 Sit in a chair with your hands on your lap.
 Come into a gentle backbend by pressing your chest forward and lifting your chin slightly.
 Bring your gaze slightly up and ahead.Section divider

 “Sitting at a desk all day wreaks havoc on the back, and wrecks posture, too,” says Yoga Journal Senior Editor Tamara Jeffries.
 “Cobra is a gentle, but definitive back bend.
 Mindfully done—with the shoulders down and the heart forward—it reminds my body of what good posture feels like.
 I also appreciate it as an alternative to Upward Facing Dog when my practice needs less intensity.”Section divider